SPECIAL

 Day 3 - Arrival in Ningxia

-Day 4 - Western Xia Tombs, Helan Qingxue & Silver Heights
+Day 4 - Western Xia Tombs & Silver Heights

-Before the vineyards, a detour into deep history.
+Before the vineyard, a detour into deep history.
 The Western Xia Tombs are the remnants of a kingdom that ruled this region for nearly 200 years before being erased from the historical record by the Mongols.
 Dozens of earthen mounds stretch across the desert floor, eerie and enormous, sometimes called the Eastern Pyramids.
-After lunch, we visit Helan Qingxue, the boutique winery founded in 2005 that put Ningxia on the world map when its Jia Bei Lan won an International Trophy at Decanter in 2011.
-The day ends at Silver Heights, where Emma Gao has been farming biodynamically since 2017 and achieved Demeter certification in 2023, the only winery in China to do so.
+In the afternoon, we make our way to Silver Heights, where Emma Gao has been farming biodynamically since 2017 and achieved Demeter certification in 2023, the only winery in China to do so.
 She and her family live on the vineyard.
-They're cooking dinner: a whole roast lamb, the great Hui specialty of the region.
+We’ll have a tour of the vineyard with tastings, and then they're cooking dinner: a whole roast lamb, the great Hui specialty of the region.

-Included: Breakfast, Western Xia Tombs entry, Lunch, Winery tastings, Dinner, Accommodation
+Included: Breakfast, Western Xia Tombs entry, Lunch, Winery tasting, Dinner, Accommodation

 Day 5 - Onwards to Kunming